 However, he is by no means alone.
 Visitors, staff, and investigators have all confirmed seeing figures in various passageways and portholes around the ship.

-Learn more about the haunted USS Battleship North Carolina, Wilmington
+Join a ghost hunt at the USS Battleship North Carolina, Wilmington

 Queens University is one of the most haunted locations in North Carolina and for many years students have claimed to have experienced paranormal activity in the building.